ReactiveX/RxGo/README.md

 ## Contributions

 All contributions are very welcome!
-Be sure you check out the [Contributions](https://github.com/ReactiveX/RxGo/wiki/Contributions) and [Roadmap](https://github.com/ReactiveX/RxGo/wiki/Roadmap) pages first.
+Be sure you check out the [contributing guidelines](CONTRIBUTING.md) first.